Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 Many of my clients are capable, thoughtful adults who others rely on.

-Clients often describe this as the first time therapy felt different — less like analyzing themselves from a distance, and more like something actually loosening.
+Clients often describe this as the first time therapy felt different, less like analyzing themselves from a distance, and more like something actually changing.

 To protect privacy, I don’t publish direct testimonials.
 The statements above reflect themes clients commonly describe.